Schola Medica Salernitana: The second period: 11th–13th centuries

 Its fame crossed borders, as proved by the Salernitan manuscripts kept in many European libraries, and by historical witnesses.
 The twelfth- or thirteenth-century author of the poem Regimen sanitatis Salernitanum gave a Salernitan provenance to his poem in order to advertise his work and give validity to it.
 The school kept the Greek-Latin medical tradition going, merging it with the Arab and Jewish medical traditions.
 The meeting of different cultures led to a synthesis and the comparison of different medical knowledge, as evidenced by a legend that ascribes the foundation of the school to four masters: the Jewish Helinus, the Greek Pontus, the Arab Abdela, and the Latin Salernus.
 In the school, besides the teaching of medicine (in which women too were involved, as both teachers and students), there were courses of philosophy, theology, and law.

 The most famous female doctor and medical author at the school is Trota or Trotula de Ruggiero, who is accredited with several books on gynaecology and cosmetics, collectively known as The Trotula.
 De Passionibus Mulierum Curandorum was first published around 1100 AD and was a prominent text until a major revision by Louise Bourgoise, a midwife whose husband worked as assistant to Ambrose Paré in the early 1600s.
 A further 19 less definitive manuscripts by Trota can be found in European libraries today.
 Additional women physicians who attended this school became known as the "Women of Salerno", or the mulieres Saleritanae, and included women such as Abella, Constance Calenda, Rebecca de Guarna, and Mercuriade.

 Books made the Salernitan school famous.
 They had a strong start with the Pantegni, Constantine's translation and adaptation of the Al-malaki of Haly Abbas, ten volumes of theoretical medicine and ten of practical medicine.
 He had also translated a treatise on the ophthalmology of Hunayn bin Ishaq and the Viaticus of Ibn al-Jazzar.
 The most famous pharmacopeia of the Middle Ages, the Antidotarium Nicolai, also was written in the circles of the school.
+For the transmission of Constantine's translations to Salerno early in the twelfth century an important role seems to belong to Johannes Afflacius.
+Johannes was the pupil of Constantine at Montecassino.
+After the middle of the twelfth century the translations of Constantine became the common property of the Salerno school and even the center of its medical teaching.

 Among the physicians who trained at the Schola Medica Salernitana is Gilles de Corbeil.